antleaf/doapr/webroot/content/repositories/crossasia-repository.md

   on all fields of Asian Studies free of charge and without access limitation.
 academic_applicant_only: 'No'
 accepted_content_formats: PDF, PostScript or HTML
-accepted_content_language: Preferably in German and English
+accepted_content_languages: Preferably in German and English
 accepted_content_level: Research or scholary content
 accepted_content_types: Master's theses, theses, dissertations and theses for qualification as university teacher, Grey literatureArticles, books, festschrifts, book chapters,